aashisham/NumericalMethods/README.md

-# NumericalMethods
+# Numerical Methods
-program for the solution of the problem using Numerical Methods
+programs for the solution of problems using Numerical Methods